 Last I added the tabs for the book.
 I added text to them in Photoshop and printed six out per page, then I cut them down using my paper cutter and cut the non-straight parts with scissors.
 I adhered them to the outside of the page protectors with Scor-Tape so I can easily get to each category!
 I didn’t measure the placement; I started with the first tab and the last tab and eyeballed the spacing of the rest from there.

-Grab the Recipe Template Set at the Document Life Workshop Shop for only $3.99!
+Grab the Recipe Template Set for only $5.99!
 This set includes everything you need to create your own recipes!
 We’ve got the dividers, the recipe pages, and the tabs.
 You add the photos, the instructions, and the cover!
 It doesn’t matter if you’re a digi scrapper or a paper scrapper, this template will work for you.

 - Recipe title .psd layered template